Dynatrace/OneAgent-SDK-for-NodeJs/samples/README.md

 In OutgoingRemoteCallSample.js a child process is spawened (executing IncomingRemoteCallSample.js) and these two processes communicate via Node.Js built in child process IPC.

 Execute the sample via `npm run remotecall` or `node RemoteCall/OutgoingRemoteCallSample` in folder samples.
 Check your Dynatrace environment for newly created services.

+## Messaging sample application

+This sample shows how to trace outgoing and incoming messaging and how to add a dynatrace trace tag to get linked service calls.

+Execute the sample via `npm run messaging` or `node Messaging/MessagingSample` in folder samples.
+Check your Dynatrace environment for newly created services.

 ## CustomRequestAttributes sample application